Uneven Floor Fall Accident Attorneys

 - Poor construction of the property

-- Owner’s own negligence in failing to warn a visitor as to a known uneven surface
+- Owner's negligence in failing to warn a visitor as to a known uneven surface

-A single fall on an uneven surface can lead to very serious injuries.
-Here are some of the injuries that a person can suffer after an uneven floor accident case:
+A single fall on an uneven surface can lead to severe injuries.
+Here are some of the injuries that a person can suffer from an uneven floor accident case:

 - Severe back injuries